-Knoxville TN Criminal Attorney Disclaimer: The reckless homicide, murder, or other legal information presented at this site should not be construed to be formal legal advice, nor the formation of a lawyer or attorney client relationship.
+Knoxville TN Criminal Attorney Disclaimer: The legal information presented at this site should not be construed to be formal legal advice, nor the formation of a lawyer or attorney client relationship.
 Any results set forth here were dependent on the facts of that case and the results will differ from case to case.
 Please contact a lawyer at our Tennessee law firm.
 This web site is not intended to solicit clients for matters outside of the State of Tennessee.

-Copyright © 2013 Baker & Associates - Homicide Defense Attorneys serving Tennessee, including East Tennessee, Sevierville, and Knoxville.
+Copyright © 2014 Baker & Associates - Serving Tennessee, including East Tennessee, Sevierville, and Knoxville.